 The Natural Regional Park of Lorraine

-Metz and Nancy are surrounded by a peaceful rural landscape: the Natural Regional Park of Lorraine.
-The park is made up of forest and fields, covering 200 villages, as well as a wide range of heritage sites: museums, castles, forts, abbeys…
+A peaceful rural landscape surrounds Metz and Nancy: the Natural Regional Park of Lorraine.
+The park comprises forest and fields, covering 200 villages, as well as a wide range of heritage sites: museums, castles, forts, abbeys…

 The area is ideal for rest and relaxation with sports and water activities, horse trails, hiking, nature tours, shows and much more.